 Born and raised in Japan, Hiroko Lancour is a mixed-media artist with cross-cultural aesthetics between East and West.
 Her early education and career in information technology has added to her artistic expressions.
 Often methodical and process-oriented, Hiroko explores the concept of dichotomy by juxtaposing contrasting qualities such as Japanese/American, order/chaos, and intentional/accidental.
 She often employs the use of pattern, repetition, geometry and structural organization.
 Discovering underlining meanings in repetitive patterns and procedures has become one of her focal points.

 Hiroko received her Master of Fine Arts (MFA) from Wayne State University in 2014.
 She has won various scholarships and awards including the Bud Bernstein Endowed Prize Fund at Wayne State University, first place for the John F. Korachis Scholarship at the Detroit Artists Market and “Best of Show” at the National Fiber Show at the Grosse Pointe Art Center.
 Hiroko was featured at Detroit’s historic Charles Lang Freer House in Detroit in a special exhibition titled, “Artist in Resonance: Hiroko Lancour at the Charles Lang Freer House.”

 Join us at the Art House for the opening reception on Friday, October 5 from 6 – 9 p.m. with a gallery talk at 7 p.m.

 This exhibition will feature extraordinary works of art shaped by prominent and upcoming artists and art educators from the Detroit region.

-August 3 – September 29: Nancy Davis
+August 3 – September 29: Medicine Boxes and Mixed Media of Nancy Davis